SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 Other evaluations can be find in the [TestEverything.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/TestEverything.ipynb).

 ## XGBoost Classifier
-It is a model that can deal with unbalanced data with a positive waight.
+It is a model that can deal with unbalanced data with a positive weight.
 The optimization of it has been done in the [SecondModels.ipynb script](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/SecondModels.ipynb).
-The optimized one id 22 : $\sqrt{N_{nonfraud} \over N_{fraud}}$
+The optimized one is 22 given by the following formula: $\sqrt{N_{nonfraud} \over N_{fraud}}$

 Optimization of the positive weight :

 ![](https://hackmd.io/_uploads/SJMh-8U42.png)

-Here are more result :
+Here are more results :
 |n|Model|Description|PublicScore|PrivateScore|Precision|Recall|F1-score|LogLoss|Mcc|MeanOurMetrics|
 |--|---|---|---|---|---|---|---|---|---|---|
 |1|XGBClassifier w22|with minimul feature engineering|0.677419|0.676923|0.822222|0.925|0.870588|0.016578|0.871874|0.872421|
 |2|XGBClassifier w22|More feature engineering|0.666667|0.682540|0.880952|0.880952|0.880952|0.015071|0.880743|0.666667|0.880900|
 |3|XGBClassifier w22|Cleaning low MI|**0.711864**|**0.715447**|0.465116	|0.500	|0.481928	|0.064805	|0.481344|	0.482097|

-The third model show an example when the performance on the training set is not great but it perform well on the website score.
-This is also an exemple of model that we will run several time (with the exact same code) and have significantly diffrent performance metrics each time.
+The third model show an example when the performance on the training set is not great but it performs well on the website score.
+This is also an exemple of model that we will run several time (with the exact same code) and have significantly different performance metrics each time.

 ## Logistic regression
 It was only tested with the random upsampling and undersampling and perform so poorly that we didn't went further.